Common Career Mistakes and How to Avoid Them

 Stagnation

-- Seek Mentoring: Find someone to mentor you who can offer guidance, collaborations, connections or identify ways to improve.
+- Seek Mentoring: Find a mentor who will offer direction, assistance, collaborations, connections or highlight areas of improvement.

 Negativity